w3f/Grants-Program/applications/HE-Chain.md

 - **HE-Chain Architecture**:

-  Two-part of the HE-Chain are Heroes and Empires, the Empires is inside the red rounded rectangle and the outside is the Heroes.
+  Two parts of the HE-Chain are Heroes and Empires.
+The Empires are inside the red rounded rectangle and the outside is the Heroes.

   **Empires**:

-  Players have to join Empires to get the privileges, when they are in the Empires, they won't bother about the transaction fee but they can only make the limited of transactions per minute that are handled by TX-Handler, and they will be charged the amount of fee base on the period of time they stay in the Empire Pool.
+  Players have to join Empires to get the privileges.
+When they are in the Empires, they won't bother about the transaction fee but they can only make the limited of transactions per minute that are handled by TX-Handler, and they will be charged the amount of fee based on the period of time they stay in the Empire Pool.
 The Empire Pool will also ban 'bad' players with the Autoban mechanism.

   **Heroes**:

-  As heroes players can do anything with no restriction but with the 'high' transaction fee.
+  As heroes, players can do anything with no restrictions, but with the 'high' transaction fee.

 - **Pallet structure**

-  Project breaks down into 4 pallets:
+  The project is broken down into 4 pallets:

-  pallet-pool: Mange players in the Empires by limiting the number of players, changing upfront every 'x' time (x depends on the number of players staying in the       pool and number of projects running on HE-Chain, x will be determined when testnet go live).
-Ban players with bad activities follow by the DAO rules.
+  pallet-pool: Manage players in the Empires by limiting the number of players, changing upfront every 'x' amount of time (x depends on the number of players staying in the pool and number of projects running on HE-Chain, x will be determined when testnet goes live).
+Ban players with bad activities followed by the DAO rules.

-  pallet-tx-handler: Manage player's transactions on the Empires, every minute or hours players only can make 'x' transactions.
+  pallet-tx-handler: Manage player's transactions on the Empires, every minute or hour players can only make 'x' transactions.
 Reduce 'y' percentage of transaction fee. 'x' and 'y' will be determined by DAO.

   pallet-player: Handle player information likes id, name, friends...

-  pallet-evm: build Ethereum compatible to deploy Solidity code.
+  pallet-evm: create an Ethereum compatible environment for deploying Solidity code.

 ### Ecosystem Fit

-  At this moment, most of NFT Gaming projects running on Ethereum, BSC, or Solana name Axie Infinity, the Sandbox, Decentraland... and as we do the [Heroes and Empires](https://heroesempires.com/).
-We consider thoes platform are "common" chain because they can fit to many purposes but doesn't specialize for NFT Blockchain Game.
-Inspired fron Substrate philosophi that 'builders can just focus on the chain logic' so we build HE-Chain specialize for NFT Blockchain Game.
+  At this moment, most of the NFT Gaming projects are running on Ethereum, BSC, or Solana name Axie Infinity, the Sandbox, Decentraland... and as we do the [Heroes and Empires](https://heroesempires.com/).
+We consider these platforms are "common" chains because they can fit many purposes but don't specialize in NFT Blockchain Games.
+Inspired by Substrate philosophy that 'builders can just focus on the chain logic', so we built HE-Chain that specialized in NFT Blockchain Game.

-  We know the 'pain' of scalability and  the cost of operating that Heroes & Empires spent more than $3M just for the transaction fees, we do think if we bring that money to grow H&E ecosystem that could be the game changing.
+  We know the 'pain' of scalability and  the cost of operating that Heroes & Empires spent more than $3M just for the transaction fees, we do think if we brought that money to grow the H&E ecosystem that could be game-changing.

-  Our current user target is the NFT Gaming projects or high-frequency applications and of course is Heroes and Empires.
-HE-Chain will bring fully decentrialze platform and web3 to around 40k users of H&E and millions of users in cryptocurrency world.
+  Our current user target is the NFT Gaming projects, high-frequency applications, and, of course, is Heroes and Empires.
+HE-Chain will bring fully decentralized platform and web3 to around 40k users of H&E and millions of users in the cryptocurrency world.

-  At the Kusama/Polkadot ecosystem, all the EVM compatible can be the same as HE-Chain at this time but with specialize of HE-Chain chain logic, there is no project nearly the same as HE-Chain acording to [Dotmarketcap](https://dotmarketcap.com/ecosystem).
+  At this time, in the Kusama/Polkadot ecosystem, all the EVM compatible can be the same as HE-Chain at this time but with specialization of HE-Chain chain logic, there is no project nearly the same as HE-Chain according to [Dotmarketcap](https://dotmarketcap.com/ecosystem).

 ## Team :busts_in_silhouette:

 ### Team members

 - Huynh Van Quyet (Jack) - CEO + Leader
-- Phan Dang Quy (David) - Teachnical Lead
+- Phan Dang Quy (David) - Technical Lead
 - Truong Ngoc Vuong (Michael) - CTO + UX/UI
 - Do Tan Trung (Jackson) - Full-Stack Developer + DevOps
 - Luu Hoang Trung (Mike) - UI/UI + DevOps